madinasuraya/customer-attrition-analysis-banking/README.md

-# AppliedML
-Group assignment for Master in DS
+# 🏦 Customer Attrition Analysis and Prediction in the Banking Sector using Machine Learning Classifiers